 What Is the Primary Art Market?

-The primary art market is where artworks make their first entry into the commercial space, sold directly by artists or their representing galleries.
-It is the starting point of an artwork’s financial journey, establishing its initial market value and collector base.
+The primary art market is where an artwork takes its first commercial step into the world, sold directly by the artist or the gallery representing them.
+It marks the starting point of a work’s financial journey, setting its initial market value and building its early collector base.

 Characteristics of the Primary Art Market

-The primary art market operates with distinct characteristics that set it apart from secondary sales:
+The primary art market runs on its own distinct set of rules that set it apart from anything happening in secondary sales.

 - First-Time Sales Only: Every artwork in the primary market is being sold for the first time, directly from the artist or their gallery.
 There is no resale history, making valuation more subjective.